d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 ---

 In hind sight I should not have been surprised: testing MPI projects with travis is super easy!
+This post gives a walk through of a
-I've created a [minimal template](https://github.com/d-meiser/mpi-travis) that illustrates the process.
+[minimal template](https://github.com/d-meiser/mpi-travis) that
+illustrates the process.